protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 Increase the heap size to 8192 bytes and enable *Use tick hook*
 ![image](images/500-FreeRtosConfig2.png)

 Start the Dave&trade; code generator, compile and debug the application.
 Make sure that the Dave&trade; settings are complete.
+Hint: The *vApplicationTickHook* is implemented in the eTrice runtime system.
+For this test you need to stub this function.

 ###Step 2:###
 Create a new folder called *model*, right click on the folder *New -> Other* select *Other/eTrice/C/New Set of eTrice Models*